my-datascience/blog/_articles/Python/Terminology - Terminal, Console, Shell, Interpreter, Kernel.md

 "It runs inside the terminal, but once launched, you're no longer giving OS commands — you're interacting directly with the Python interpreter."

-Summary: So again, I think it is safe for me to treat them as basically the same thing.
+**Summary**: So again, I think it is safe for me to treat them as basically the same thing.
 But if anything, I guess it should be analogous to the relationship between "console" (or terminal) and "shell".
 Meaning "Python console" is any console that runs a "Python shell", and "Python shell" is the program that actually connects my prompts to the Python interpreter.

 ## IPython Console
 ```